Why Is My Lip Swollen? Types, Signs, Diagnosis, and Remedies

 Why Is My Lip Swollen on One Side?

 Not all cases of swollen lips look the same - for some individuals, the enlargement may affect only one lip or a specific side.
-In these situations, it's likely that the cause is localized to a certain area of the mouth and not part of a bigger physical response.
+In these situations, the cause is likely localized to a certain area of the mouth and not part of a bigger physical response.

 Trauma, infection, or even cancer can cause lip swelling on one side only; general immune reactions, on the other hand, usually affect both lips at once.